 - By Elaine from Minneapolis, USA – Yes, I am truly enjoying the use of the fins.
 They are greatly helping my swimming.
 They are easy to use and very light-weight, which I like.
 They are working well.
 I noticed my legs are getting stronger which is good.

-Above are just the strong light swim fins reviews.
-Please also see more swim fins reviews.
+Above are just the strong light fins reviews.
+Please also see more fins reviews.